WebAssembly/spec/spectec/test-prose/TEST.md

 14. Return v128*.

 vbinop_ lt_u1 X M vbinop_u1 v128_1 v128_2
-1. If the type of lt_u1 is Jnn, then:
+1. If lt_u1 is Jnn, then:
   a.
 Let Jnn be lt_u1.
   b.
 If (vbinop_u1 = ADD), then:
     1) Let lane_1* be $lanes_(Jnn X M, v128_1).